 Russ: I’m not sure of the work MC says on split-brain research…

-Q: How could this software help with mental illness, such as bipolar?
+Q: How could this software help with mental illnesses, such as bipolar?

 Russ: Perhaps…such as an app that you can talk to that can work with you when you are having a panic attack?

 Q: whurley re skateboard.
-Did you expect the reaction at the skateboard thing?
+Did you expect the reaction to the skateboard thing?

 Q: Can sonic analysis take the place of more invasive stuff?

 Russ: There is more interest in using ultrasound to change what the brain is doing.
 Optogenetics is the hot thing now.
-Example: a channel from a jellyfish that turns a cell off and on and then using that cell to control a disease such as Parkinsons. (http://en.wikipedia.org/wiki/Optogenetics )
+Example: a channel from a jellyfish that turns a cell off and on and then using that cell to control diseases such as Parkinsons Disease. (http://en.wikipedia.org/wiki/Optogenetics )